 Yeah, for sure.
 So let’s start with CI, which is Continuous Integration.
 Continuous Integration is effectively the practice integrating your software on a regular basis, where integrating is bringing together the changes that have been made by multiple different developers.
 And the purpose is really to shorten the periods during which there are different or diverging versions of the software to eliminate or at least greatly reduce the risk of conflict.
 And by doing that you eliminate the extra effort of then integrating diverging paths of your software.
 When you do that, it’s not just merging the code together, but validating that the changes that have been made by each party are good and work together, and conflicts haven’t been created.
 Usually, that involves a series of automated tests.

 And then CD, interestingly, often gets referred to, or used as, an abbreviation for two different things – continuous delivery or continuous deployment.
 Delivery being you’re continually creating deployable artifacts, and continuous deployment being continually actually deploying those into a production environment.

 You can find The Story of Software podcast on:

-We hope you enjoy listening to this tech podcast and feel free to share any feedback with us: firstname.lastname@example.org
+We hope you enjoy listening to this podcast episopde on CI software technologies and feel free to share any feedback with us: firstname.lastname@example.org